perezjoan/CDPC---ICCSA-2024-Protocol/README.md

 ## Installation Steps

-Follow these steps to run the algorithms :
+Follow these steps to run the Python algorithms :
 - Install the Anoconda distribution of Python [Link](https://www.anaconda.com/download)
 - Ensure you have installed the following dependencies : geopandas, pyogrio and contextily by running the following commands in the anaconda prompt :
       `conda install -c conda-forge geopandas`